Don't Fall for Any of These 12 Myths About Early Retirement

 Loneliness during retirement is often depicted in movies and on TV, but retirees can socialize like anyone else.
 When you’re retired, you get to make all the decisions about how to spend your time.

-If you mainly socialize at work, you can choose to spend time with others by volunteering or participating in activities that you’ll now have the time for.
+If you mainly socialize at work, you can spend time with others by volunteering or participating in activities you’ll now have the time for.

 Keeping your loved ones close before retirement can also reduce loneliness later.
 If loneliness is a concern, consider retiring somewhere close to the people you care about.